-Liabilities recognized on short-term employee benefits are measured at the undiscounted amount of the benefits expected to be paid in exchange for the related services.
+Liabilities recognized in respect of short-term employee benefits are measured at the undiscounted amount of the benefits expected to be paid in exchange for the related services.

 b.
 Retirement benefits

 Payments to defined contribution retirement benefit plans are recognized as an expense when employees have rendered services entitling them to the contributions.